 Aegean Region, consists of two parts: Inner West Anatolia and Coastal Aegean.
 Let’s examine the cities in the Aegean region, which is the 5th largest region of Turkey in terms of area, together;

-Mugla, It is one of the cities that attract the most number of tourists in the Aegean Region.
-The most populated district is Fethiye.
+- Mugla: It is one of the cities that attract the most number of tourists in the Aegean Region.
+The most populated district in Fethiye.

-It is the smallest city of the Aegean Region in terms of surface area.
-It consists of 6 districts in total.
+- Usak: It is the smallest city in the Aegean Region in terms of surface area.
+It consists of 6 districts in total

-The populations of these provinces are as follows, according to the latest census;
+The populations of these provinces are listed as follows, according to the latest census;

 What are the Seasonal Characteristics of the Aegean Region?